Summary

 I call this group of people the buy-in crew.

 Buy-in doesnât have to require money!
 (But if money is involved, these are the people who are willing to put some down right now to make it happen.)
-Typically, the biggest cost is social riskâ theyâre probably announcing the event and inviting their friends, too; if the event flops miserably, theyâre willing to take the blame with me.
+Typically, the biggest cost is social riskâ theyâre probably announcing the event and inviting their friends, too; if the event flops miserably, theyâre willing to share some blame with me.
 This event is theirs just as much as it is my own, even if theyâre not the main organizer.

 The buy-in crew is the minimum set of people needed to make an event happen.
 Even if nobody else shows up besides them, you know for sure itâll be a good time!